EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-actions.md

 There are two types of custom actions:

- * **Method** based actions, which execute a method of the AdminController class;
+ * **Method** based actions, which execute a method of the AdminController class.
+This is the default type in EasyAdmin;
  * **Route** based actions, which execute the controller associated with the given route (and which can be defined anywhere in your application).

 Method Based Actions
 --------------------

-This is the most common type of action and it just executes a method of the AdminController used by the backend.
-Suppose that in your backend, one of the usual tasks is to restock a product adding 100 units to its current stock.
+This is the most simple type of action and it just executes a method of the AdminController associated with the backend.
+Suppose that in your backend, one of the most common tasks is to restock a product adding 100 units to its current stock.
 Instead of editing a product, manually adding those 100 units and saving the changes, you can display a new `Restock` action in the `list` view.

 First, define a new `restock` action using the `actions` option: